sampsyo/home/contact.md

 Here are some answers to common questions.

-* **Can you send me the slides for a talk you gave?**
+### Can you send me the slides for a talk you gave?  {#slides}

 There are links to my talks in my [conference paper list][confpapers].
 There are PDF versions there, and I can also send you Keynote files if you [email me][email].
 I don't have PowerPoint files.

 If you're presenting a paper in a reading group, I'd love to hear a summary of the discussion!

-* **I'm a Cornell undergraduate, and I'm curious about getting involved in research.**
+### I'm a Cornell undergraduate, and I'm curious about getting involved in research.  {#ugresearch}

 Yay!
 Please check out my research group's [instructions for prospective undergraduate researchers][capra-ugr].
 We really enjoy collaborating with talented Cornell undergrads.

-* **I'm one of your undergraduate advisees.
-Can you meet up so I can ask you some questions or get a form signed?**
+### I'm one of your undergraduate advisees.
+Can you meet up so I can ask you some questions or get a form signed?  {#advising}

 I'd be happy to!
 Please [pick a time][advmtg].

 Before you do, though, I should warn you that if your question is about course requirements, graduation logistics, and the like, I'm not the best person to ask---our [undergraduate advisors][ugrad] are the true experts.
 You can reach them in Gates 110 or at [ugrad@cs.cornell.edu](mailto:ugrad@cs.cornell.edu).

   [advmtg]: https://when.works/invitations/5b7b21532ee0750014c9b495
   [ugrad]: https://www.cs.cornell.edu/undergrad/ustaff

-* **I'm applying to grad school soon, and I'm interested in doing research with you!**
+### I'm applying to grad school soon, and I'm interested in doing research with you!  {#grad}

 Fantastic!
 I'm thrilled that you're interested in the same kinds of hardware--software abstraction problems that I am.
 Cornell is a great place to do a Ph.D. in computer science.

 Please [apply to the Ph.D. program at Cornell CS][csapply] or [in ECE][eceapply].
 I'll look forward to reading your application to either department.

 We have a department-wide collective admissions process, however, which means that I can't say anything useful about anybody's chances for acceptance.

-* **I'm looking for a summer research internship.**
+### I'm looking for a summer research internship.  {#intern}

 I can't consider applications for new research interns right now.
 (That includes "self-funded" applicants.)
 I hope you find a great internship with another group!

 However, I am interested in working undergraduates from underrepresented groups via the [DREU][] and [LSAMP][] programs.
 Please consider applying to one of those if you are eligible.

-* **May we "repost" the text of one of your blog posts on our site?**
+### May we "repost" the text of one of your blog posts on our site?  {#repost}

 I'm glad you're interested in the article!
 But copies of blog posts on sites I don't control make it impossible for me to correct mistakes or add updates in the future.
 Please don't "repost" anything.

 [csapply]: https://www.cs.cornell.edu/phd/admissions#application
 [eceapply]: http://www.ece.cornell.edu/ece/academics/graduate/phd/admission.cfm